openstack/heat-specs/specs/liberty/heat-designate-resources.rst

 ===============

 Designate service provides v1 and v2 APIs[1] and it's python client[2]
 provides support only for v1.
-So in this blueprint, v1 support is added as contrib resources as follows.
+So in this blueprint, v1 support is added with following resources.

 * OS::Designate::Domain